enerrio/grokking-mlp/README.md

   * betas: Betas to use for AdamW optimizer
 * plot:
   * save_plots: Whether to save plots to png files or not
+* sparsity:
+  * threshold: Value to use when calculating network sparsity.
+In this context, sparsity is the fraction of model weights whose absolute values are below this threshold

 ## Plots